Last updated on July 2, 2023 by Wandering our World

 One of our favorite free campsites is Las Lajas, which is situated high up the slopes of the dormant volcano Mt Teide – Spain’s highest peak.
 Here you can expect stunning sunrises, and great bird-watching.

 These free campsites are also a great way of wild camping in Tenerife without breaking the law.
 However, considering the free campsites are usually situated in wooded areas, you should avoid making campfires.
-Instead use a storm cooker for cooking.
+Instead you might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.

-We have more on wild camping and it’s legality later on in this article.
+We have more on wild camping in Tenerife and its legality later on in this article.
 However, next we show you our favorite paid campsites in Tenerife!